KenKundert/quantiphy/doc/user.rst

 a quantity includes a scale factor, it is easy to end up with two scale factors when converting the number to a string (ex: 1 mkg or one milli-kilo-gram).

-Here is an example that uses quantity rescaling.
-Imagine that a table is being read that gives temperature versus time, but the temperature is given in °F and the time is given in minutes, but for the purpose of later analysis it is desired that the values be converted to the more natural units of Kelvin and
+Here is another example that uses quantity scaling.
+Imagine that a table is being read that gives temperature versus time, but the temperature is given in °F and the time is given in minutes and neither are given with units.
+Assume that for the purpose of later analysis it is desirable for the values be converted to the more natural units of Kelvin and seconds:
-seconds:

 .. code-block:: python